On September 17, 2006, Arsenal beat Manchester United 1-0 in what remains their last Premier League victory at Old Trafford.

 A difficult character, shall we say, since retiring after a short spell with Perth Glory in 2013, Gallas has made a nice habit of making entertaining and controversial comments in a host of media appearances.

-He most recently made headlines by revealing Philippe Senderos used to “genuinely panic” before facing Didier Drogba.
+He recently joked that he used to “s*** himself” when facing Chelsea’s Didier Drogba.
 We’ve still not forgiven him for wearing the No.10.

 “If you love football, you love Tomas Rosicky,” Arsene Wenger famously said of the Czech midfielder.

-It is now a year since Rosicky retired as a professional footballer following a spell back at Sparta Prague, and we still miss him.
+It is now three years since Rosicky retired as a professional footballer following a spell back at Sparta Prague, and we still miss him.

 READ: Tomáš Rosický, Arsenal’s big-game hero who could have been even more